drjulija/drjulija.github.io/content/posts/guardrail/index.md

 The goal of this work was to examine whether LLM-based toxic content classifiers genuinely surpass traditional neural network classifiers in terms of accuracy and by how much.

 ## Methodology
-I evaluated the performance of three binary classifiers:
+I evaluated the performance of two binary classifiers:
 1. Llama3 8B with in-context-learning (ICL)
 2. Two Layer Neural Network - a feed-forward neural network trained on [Wikipedia Toxic Comments](https://huggingface.co/datasets/OxAISH-AL-LLM/wiki_toxic) training dataset.